 As is usual for the IFRS, the standard is rather extensive.
 Only a basic list is provided above.

-With what RSM TACOMA can help you
+With what RSM CZ can help you

 Our company deals primarily with valuation of assets and liabilities in transactions including a whole company (whether in the form of sale of assets or purchase of shares).
 In the case of the IFRS, application of the fair value standard is indispensable for this area.
 We will be very pleased to discuss your questions with you, including questions related to other transactions.